courier6666/Poker-Hand-Guesser/README.md

 ```
 It contains such properties and methods:
 - CombinationRank: variable that stores rank of hand combination that class tries to find.
+- GetHand: returns found hand combination that can be constrcuted from group of cards.
 - ContainsHand: return true if hand combination can be constructed given the cards.
 - GetUniqueCards: auxilary method for finding only unique cards within set of cards.

 __'AbstractPokerHandChecker'__ also contains auxilary comparer classes for sorting - __'CardValueComparer'__ and __'CardComparer'__.

 So far there are 10 hand combinations and there are 10 poker hand checker classes respectively.
+#### __PokerHandCheckHandler__
+PokerHandCheckHandler is a class that contains poker hand checkers in a form of a chain.